 My work today is further lightened because those days are fast disappearing when Islam was highly misrepresented by some of its critics for reasons political and otherwise.
 Prof. Bevan writes in Cambridge Medieval History, "Those account of Muhammad and Islam which were published in Europe before the beginning of 19th century are now to be regarded as literary curiosities."
 My problem is to write this monograph is easier because we are now generally not fed on this kind of history and much time need be spent on pointing out our misrepresentation of Islam.

-The theory of Islam and Sword for instance is not heard now frequently in any quarter worth the name.
+The theory of Islam and Sword, for instance, is not heard now frequently in any quarter worth the name.
 The principle of Islam that there is no compulsion in religion is well known.
-Gibbon, a historian of world repute says, "A pernicious tenet has been imputed to Muhammadans (Muslims), the duty of extirpating all the religions by sword."
-This charge based on ignorance and bigotry, says the eminent historian, is refuted by Quran, by history of Muslim conquerors and by their public and legal toleration of Christian worship.
-The great success of Muhammad's life had been effected by sheer moral force, without a stroke of sword.
+Gibbon, a historian of world repute says, "A pernicious tenet has been imputed to Muhammadans (Muslims), the duty of extirpating all the religions by the sword."
+This charge based on ignorance and bigotry, says the eminent historian, is refuted by Quran, by the history of Muslim conquerors and by their public and legal toleration of Christian worship.
+The great success of Muhammad's life had been affected by sheer moral force, without a stroke of the sword.

 The principles of universal brotherhood and doctrine of the equality of mankind which he proclaimed represents one very great contribution of Muhammad to the social uplift of humanity.
 All great religions have preached the same doctrine but the prophet of Islam had put this theory into actual practice and its value will be fully recognized, perhaps centuries hence, when international consciousness being awakened, racial prejudices may disappear and greater brotherhood of humanity come into existence.